 Carnegie Corporation of New York makes grants to promote international peace and to advance education and knowledge—primary concerns to which Andrew Carnegie devoted the foundation.
-Our grantmaking staff is organized in two programs: national and international.
-Explore these areas below and read more about our approach.
+Our grantmaking staff is organized in two programs: international and national.
+We invite you to explore these areas and read more about our approach.

 Strengthening Society's Bonds

 All of the foundation's work is rooted in the deeply held convictions of Andrew Carnegie, who saw democracy, education, knowledge and its diffusion, and philanthropy, as fundamental tools for strengthening the bonds of our society.

 Carnegie Corporation of New York's strength is as an incubator of ideas, a convener of scholars, educators, policymakers and others, and as a strategic investor in organizations and institutions that can demonstrably contribute to the betterment of our society.

 Intellectual and Financial Resources

 The foundation uses its intellectual and financial resources—and its long-term perspective—to develop new ideas and approaches to challenges such as the need for a strong and pluralistic democracy, international peace as well as the need for create pathways to educational and economic opportunity in a rapidly changing society.